printvis/documentation/docs/Legacy/Estimation/Formulas.md

     <strong>Formula Setup</strong>

     <p>
-      On the setup page for formula 810, there is a unique section called
+      On the setup page for the formulas is a unique section called <em>Formula Items</em>:
-      <em>Formula Items</em>:

     </p>

     <p>